DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Existing Practices of Dietary Monitoring and Analysis

 \subsection{Participants and Procedure}

-We recruited 45 participants with diverse demographic and socio-economic backgrounds by word-of-mouth and online advertisement with inclusion criteria of being adults (aged > 18), fluent in Chinese or English, and without eating disorders.
+We recruited 45 participants with diverse demographic and socio-economic backgrounds by word-of-mouth and online advertisement, with inclusion criteria of being adults (aged > 18), fluent in Chinese or English, and without eating disorders.
+Eligibility regarding eating disorders was determined based on self-identification during the initial online screening process.
+The participants were geographically located across three regions: 26 in Mainland China, 17 in Hong Kong SAR, and 2 in Japan.
 Their ages range from 18 to 62 ($M=33.24, SD=10.62$), including 22 males, 21 females, 1 non-binary, and 1 preferred not to disclose.
-Participants had diverse socio-economic backgrounds, including twenty university students, six senior researchers, four engineers, one high school graduate, one government employee, one freelancer, one bank employee, two high school teachers, two manufacturers, two workers, one clerk, and four retired.
+Participants had diverse socio-economic backgrounds, including twenty university students, six senior researchers, four engineers, one high school graduate, one government employee, one freelancer, one bank employee, two high school teachers, two manufacturers, two workers, one clerk, and four retirees.
 We included both experienced (exp., 23, 51\%) and inexperienced (inexp., 22, 49\%) participants.
 The exp. group consisted of individuals who had prior experience using dietary monitoring tools, such as mobile apps, online tools, and paper journals, or receiving professional guidance from experts like dietitians or nutritionists, while the inexp. group included those with no prior experience.

-Participants completed a survey on their backgrounds, including experience with dietary monitoring tools, eating environments, and usage frequency, followed by a semi-structured interview on the vision of helpful features, obstacles, and expectations for future eyewear-based dietary systems.
-The study lasted about 20 minutes, with participants compensated about \$2.5.
-For qualitative analysis, the lead author first conducted thematic coding and iteratively discussed with other authors to finalize the codes as used in \cite{yang2024aqua}.
+The procedure for the needs-finding study consisted of two main stages. \begin{enumerate} \item \textbf{Online Survey}: First, participants were provided with an online questionnaire (Appendix \ref{appx:needs_survey}).
+This survey was used to gather quantitative data on their demographic information, backgrounds, prior experience with dietary monitoring tools, and eating environments. \item \textbf{Semi-Structured Interview:} After completing the survey, each participant attended a one-on-one semi-structured interview session (conducted either face-to-face or remotely, Appendix \ref{appx:needs_interview}), which lasted about 20 minutes per participant.
+This qualitative session was designed to explore their vision for helpful features, the obstacles they've encountered in dietary tracking, and their specific expectations and concerns regarding future eyewear-based dietary systems. \end{enumerate} After completing the interview, each participant was compensated about \$2.5.
+For the subsequent qualitative analysis of the interview data, the lead author conducted thematic coding and iteratively discussed with other authors to finalize the codes.